IBM-DBA/bai-ai-samples/EVENT-EXPORT-IMPORT.md

   --size=100
 ```

-Connect to the BAI Elastic server to get all events from a given timeserie index "odm-timeseries-index"
+Connect to the BAI elasticsearch server to get all events from a given timeserie index "odm-timeseries-index"

 ```shell
 ##Optionaly to go through when a self certificte error occurs